BryceWG/siyuan-web-fetch/README.md

 ## Requirements

 - SiYuan 3.5.0+
-- A Firecrawl API key
+- A Firecrawl API key (only for Firecrawl)

 ## Usage

 1. Open plugin settings and set:
-   - Firecrawl API key
+   - Firecrawl API key (optional, for Firecrawl)
+   - Default service
    - Default notebook (optional)
 2. Open the panel:
    - Command palette: `Web Fetch: Capture URL`
    - Or click the top-right toolbar icon
-3. Enter the URL, pick a notebook, and click Fetch
+3. Enter the URL, pick a service and notebook, and click Fetch

 ## Development